Mohammedvaraliya/Data-Structures-and-Algorithms/1-D Dynamic Programming/README.md

 We start with two variables:

-- `one = 1`: This represents the number of ways to reach the first step.
+- `one = 1`: This represents the number of ways to reach the zero'th step.
-- `two = 1`: This represents the number of ways to reach the second step.
+- `two = 1`: This represents the number of ways to reach the first step.

 ##### Iterative Calculation